 At recovery, livestock losses to wolves in the GYA were estimated to range from 1-32 cattle and 17-110 sheep/year (USFWS 1994:4-16).
 This depredation rate would result in an annual loss of approximately \$1,900-30,500.
 In 2001,with 218 wolves in the GYA, there were 117 sheep, 22 cattle, and 4 dogs confirmed killed by wolves, resulting in compensation payments from Defenders of \$43,495 (\$20,175 in Wyoming).
+By 2006, along with the increased number of wolves livestock losses and the associated economic losses from 1995-2006 have increased annually and now total at least 336 cattle, 211 sheep, 20 dogs 10 goats, 4 horses.
 However, it is recognized that in addition to confirmed livestock losses, livestock may be missing as a result of wolf predation.
 The cost of missing livestock may exceed the cost of confirmed losses based on the Departments' experiences with grizzly bear-livestock predation and research from Idaho (Oakleaf 2003).
 As of November 1, 2002, livestock losses totaled 23 cattle in Wyoming's portion of the GYA.
 The Department is determined to keep economic losses from a recovered wolf population to a minimum.